a

 b8548b9faec3 ubuntu "bash" 3 minutes ago Exited (0) 6 seconds ago hopeful_clarke

-Editor's note: that the command docker container ls has also a shorter form docker ps, I prefer the shorter one.
+Editor's note: the command docker container ls has also a shorter form docker ps, I prefer the shorter one.

 We have two options when addressing a container.
 The identifier in the first column can be used to interact with the container almost always.
 Plus, most commands accept the container name as a more human-friendly method of working with them.
 The name of the container was automatically generated to be "hopeful_clarke" in my case.